 If we did not create the container properly, and we want to start over, we will need to destroy the container before executing the docker run again with the same container name.
 Running the same run command that we did above will notify us that we cannot create another container with the same name as an existing container.
 This is shown in the output below.

-In order to avoid this, we can destroy the old container first using the
+In order to avoid this, we can destroy the old container (after stopping it) using the

 docker rm testneo4j command.